b1mind/NineMens/README.md

 ⛑ Still working on some of the logic preventing breaking rules.
 Also working on other UX/UI improvements.
 Might look at moving project over to [Svelte "framework"](https://svelte.dev/)

 ```
+// working
 ✅ Player turns Phase 1 and 2
+✅ Single Mills (highlighting working for double)
-✅ Single Mills and Capturing Players
+✅ Capturing Players
 ✅ Only moves on path allowed in Phase 2
+// working on
+❌ Mills are not safe and can be deleted (illegal move)
+❌ Double Mills will highlight but only one capture allowed atm.
 ❌ Can move more than one space (illegal move, unless Phase 3)
 ❌ Can move back to same spot (illegal move)
 ❌ Phase 3 (optional) Can't Fly yet (limited to only path moves)
-❌ Double Mills will highlight but only one capture allowed atm.
 ```

 ## Rules for the game